 CONSENT AND AMENDMENT AGREEMENT

+(Physically and Financially Settled Natural Gas and Power Transactions)

-This CONSENT AND AMENDMENT AGREEMENT (this “Amendment”) is entered into by and among Enron North America Corp. (“ENA”), Enron Power Marketing, Inc. (“EPMI”) and Reliant Energy Services, Inc. (“Counterparty”) effective as of ____________________, 2001.
+This CONSENT AND AMENDMENT AGREEMENT (this “Amendment”) is entered into by and among Enron North America Corp. (“ENA”), Enron Power Marketing, Inc. (“EPMI”) and Reliant Energy Services, Inc. (“Counterparty”) effective as of [Insert date of the oldest unexecuted confirm], 2001 (the “Effective Date”).

-WHEREAS, ENA and Counterparty have entered into that certain ISDA Master Agreement (the “ISDA Master”) dated effective as of ________________________, and that certain Enfolio Master “Spot” Purchase/Sale Agreement (the “Gas Master”) dated effective as of January 1, 1996, and EPMI and Counterparty have entered into that certain Master Power Purchase and Sale Agreement (the “Power Master”) dated as of September 22, 2000.
-The ISDA Master, the Gas Master and the Power Master are hereinafter referred to collectively as the “Governing Agreements;” and
+WHEREAS, ENA and Counterparty have entered into that certain Master Agreement (the “Master”) dated effective as of October 15, 1993, and that certain Enfolio Master “Spot” Purchase/Sale Agreement (the “Gas Master”) dated effective as of January 1, 1996, and EPMI and Counterparty have entered into that certain Master Power Purchase and Sale Agreement (the “Power Master”) dated as of September 22, 2000.
+The Master, the Gas Master and the Power Master are hereinafter referred to collectively as the “Governing Agreements;” and

-WHEREAS, Counterparty has entered into, and expects to enter into in the future, transactions from time to time using the EnronOnline trading system (“EOL”), each of which transactions is governed by one of the Governing Agreements (each an “EOL Transaction” and collectively the “EOL Transactions”); and
+WHEREAS, Counterparty has entered into, and expects to enter into in the future, physically settled and financially settled, natural gas and power transactions from time to time using the EnronOnline trading system (“EOL”), each of which transactions is governed by one of the Governing Agreements (each an “EOL Transaction” and collectively the “EOL Transactions”); and

 WHEREAS, ENA, EPMI and Counterparty now desire to amend the Governing Agreements to provide that it is not necessary to confirm the EOL Transactions in writing and in certain other respects: